 In comatose patients, one may witness a triple flexion response.
-In this case, one observes dorsiflexion of the big toe, fanning of the other toes, dorsiflexion of the foot, as well as knee flexion.
+In this case, one observes dorsiflexion of the big toe, the fanning of the other toes, dorsiflexion of the foot, as well as knee flexion.
 The triple flexion response represents profound dysfunction of the CST, with a spread of the reflex to the L3 and L2 myotomes.
 Care must be made to distinguish this from a withdrawal response.
 The triple flexion response is very stereotyped whereas the withdrawal response can vary with each stimulation.

 |||Loo SF,Justin NK,Lee RA,Hew YC,Lim KS,Tan CT, Differentiating Extensor Plantar Response in Pathological and Normal Population.
 Annals of Indian Academy of Neurology.
 2018 Apr-Jun [PubMed PMID: 30122841]|

 |||Janecek J,Kushlaf H, Gordon Reflex null.
 2018 Jan [PubMed PMID: 30020715]|

 |||Khadilkar SV,Chheda AH, A systematic and quantitative evaluation of plantar stimulation: The effect of type, pattern, force of stimulation in eliciting an accurate plantar response.
 Clinical neurology and neurosurgery.
 2018 May [PubMed PMID: 29529486]|